Sydney Adamu: Career

-Trained at the Culinary Institute of America, Chef Sydney is a "rising luminary within her profession," young, Black, "unapologetically ambitious," assertive, tenacious, an icon of "female desirability," creative, a generally astute businesswoman, and "immensely intelligent."
-As a female chef, her profession, cooking, is typically uncompensated labor for most women worldwide, and she is a comparative rarity even within her industry.
+Trained at the Culinary Institute of America, Sydney is a "rising luminary within her profession," young, Black, "unapologetically ambitious," assertive, tenacious, an icon of "female desirability," creative, a generally astute businesswoman, and "immensely intelligent."
+Sydney's goals, as listed at the top of her résumé, are "to obtain a chef's position with the possibility of creative freedoms and the opportunity for management" and "to respect the wisdom of traditional cuisines through a modern lens."
+Syd's training and work experience includes cooking school at the Culinary Institute of America (CIA) in Hyde Park, New York, and stints at Smoque, Avec, and Alinea.
+Smoque opened in 2006 and specializes in barbecue.
+Avec opened in 2004 and is run by Donnie Madia and chef Dylan Patel.
+Alinea is a famous and enduring Michelin-starred Chicago restaurant headed by Grant Achatz.

 After putting herself through culinary school as a driver for United Parcel Service (UPS), she worked at a series of high-end Chicago restaurants before opening her own catering business.
 Sheridan Road Catering, which was seemingly a sole proprietorship, ultimately failed, leaving her with a credit score of "negative one million."
 (Her financial situation presumably did not improve when the Beef became the Bear because she, Carm, and Nat all agreed to defer compensation for six months while the restaurant got underway.)
 One member of the production team joked in 2023, "...Sydney's bad with money.
 That's why she's in the position she's in."

-Critics of the character note that "whenever she is left out of decisions and feels she isn't being respected, she becomes sullen and childish...[and] defensive when she feels others are threatening [to exclude her] or slow her down."
 She can be envious and immature (as summarized by Carmy, she is intelligent, ambitious, impatient, and green), and one character critique argued that, "Deep down, what she wants is to supplant her idol...Yes, she wants [to be] and believes she is already on an equal footing with Carmy, a chef who already has a Michelin star on his CV...taking offense when he changes her creations or replaces them with his own."
 Vogue described her in a cover story on Edebiri as "hyper-competent, superdriven, rather anxious."
 Syd's ambition sits within the context of her intrinsic populism and nurturing personality, according to Salon.com columnist Grace Pau: The authoritative but fundamentally anti-authoritarian Sydney defies "the patriarchal model her Hollywood forbears set forth.
 Nevermind the fact that it's rare to see women lead kitchens that aren't domestic, Sydney does so as a woman of color, and she does it with compassion.
 She is the one who opposed Carmy's suggestion of implementing the hierarchical French brigade method in season one.
 She is the one who heartwarmingly sees the skill and potential in Tina (Liza Colón-Zayas), promoting her to sous chef, which in turn inspires Tina's own self-confidence."